Novacer/QtAVPlayer/README.md

 ![example workflow](https://github.com/valbok/QtAVPlayer/actions/workflows/main.yaml/badge.svg)

 Free and open-source Qt Media Player library based on FFmpeg.
-- `QAVPlayer` should be used to decode and fetch video/audio/subtitle frames.
+- Designed to decode _video_/_audio_/_subtitle_ frames.
-- `QAVPlayer` supports [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including simplified `filter_complex`.
+- Supports [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including `filter_complex`.
+- Supports multiple parallel filters for one input (one input frame and multiple output ones).
+- Supports decoding all available streams at the same time.
-- Based on Qt platform `QAVPlayer` sends the video frames in specific format.
+- Based on Qt platform the video frames are sent using specific hardware context:
-  By default, `QAVPlayer` tries to decode the video frames using hardware accelerations:
   * `VA-API` for Linux: DRM with EGL or X11 with GLX.
   * `VDPAU` for Linux.
   * `Video Toolbox` for macOS and iOS.
   * `D3D11` for Windows.
   * `MediaCodec` for Android.

-  Note: Not all ffmpeg decoders support HW acceleration.
+  Note: Not all ffmpeg decoders or filters support HW acceleration.
 In this case software decoders are used.
 - It is up to an application to decide how to process the frames.
-  * But there is _experimental_ support of converting video frames to QtMultimedia's [QVideoFrame](https://doc.qt.io/qt-5/qvideoframe.html) for copy-free rendering if possible.
+  * But there is _experimental_ support of converting the video frames to QtMultimedia's [QVideoFrame](https://doc.qt.io/qt-5/qvideoframe.html) for copy-free rendering if possible.
   Note: Not all Qt's renders support copy-free rendering.
 Also QtMultimedia does not always provide public API to render the video frames.
 And, of course, for best performance both decoding and rendering should be accelerated.
   * Audio frames could be played by `QAVAudioOutput` which is a wrapper of QtMultimedia's [QAudioSink](https://doc-snapshots.qt.io/qt6-dev/qaudiosink.html)
+- Supports accurate seek, it starts playing the closest frame.
+No weird jumps on pts anymore.
+- It is bundled directly into an app using qmake pri.
+- Designed to be as simple and understandable as possible, to share knowledge about creating efficient FFmpeg applications.
+- Might be used for media analytics software like [qctools](https://github.com/bavc/qctools) or [dvrescue](https://github.com/mipops/dvrescue).
+- Strange to say this in 21st century, but each feature is covered by integration tests.
+- Implements and replaces a combination of FFmpeg and FFplay:

+      ffmpeg -i we-miss-gst-pipeline-in-qt6mm.mkv -filter_complex "qt,nev:er,wanted;[ffmpeg];what:happened" - | ffplay -

+  but using QML or Qt Widgets:

+      ./qml_video :/valbok "if:you:like[cats];remove[this]"

 # Features